 The peculiarity of this reasoning is that explainability becomes a byproduct of lawfulness.
 On the one hand, this is not surprising.
 When legislation includes series of technical standards, those are presumably drawn from existing business practices of, say, manufacturing a specific type of products.
 Through their translation into law, those standards acquire the authority of the law and generate mandatory requirements which serve as referents for the assessment of the legality of market actors' conduct.

 350 Id., Art.
 14-3(a).
+351 Id.
+Art.
+14-3(b)

 351 Id., Art.
 14-3(b).

 352 Id., Art.
 14-4(a).